-Other contemporary artists include Ed Ruscha, Ugo Rondinone, Marilyn Minter, Yoshitomo Nara, Kenny Scharf, Lorna Simpson, Wade Guyton, and Rashid Johnson, as well as late greats, such as Andy Warhol, Keith Haring, Louise Bourgeois, Carmen Herrera, Lee Krasner, and Robert Mapplethorpe.
+Other contemporary artists include Ed Ruscha, Ugo Rondinone, Marilyn Minter, Yoshitomo Nara, Kenny Scharf, Lorna Simpson, Wade Guyton, and Rashid Johnson, as well as late greats, such as Andy Warhol, Keith Haring, Louise Bourgeois, Lee Krasner, and Robert Mapplethorpe.
 Christopher Wool, Lawrence Weiner, Jenny Holzer, Nina Chanel Abney, Sarah Sze, Rob Pruitt, Julian Opie, and Cecily Brown are among the artists who created new works specifically for this project or those contributing never-before-seen pieces.

 “This image came from a larger body of work focused on the still life and work that I made after Frans Snyders, the 17th-century Flemish painter,” Brown tells Galerie on her new Untitled piece, which expands further upon her more classical subject matter highlighted in a current exhibition at Blenheim Palace.
 “I picked this image because it had a circular composition which I thought would be pretty on the plate.
 This project is a fabulous way to make something to assist such an important organization in helping so many in need right now.”